nostr-protocol/nostr/nips/xx.md

 2. Relay store the proof.

-3. Relay send back the the result to the client.
+3. Relay send back the result to the client.
 Client has to validate the proof.

 Proof content :
 TODO